humanmade/altis-documentation/other-docs/guides/launching-a-site-on-altis.md

 ## Site Launch

+In the Altis Welcome Guide you should have received, we discuss ways to prepare your content and your site for launch.
+In addition to those things, there are technical changes that need to be made to the codebase, the database and the infrastructure.

 ### Content Migration

 Before the domain(s) are pointed to the Altis servers, a content migration should be performed to ensure the right content is loaded on the site when the domain is made active.
 We recommend scheduling a migration sometime during the week when there is more support coverage rather than on weekends.
 Exceptions may be made on an ad-hoc basis.
 We ask for a two week lead time on support around migrations so we can ensure the team is on hand and prepared to support the process.